Please use your DNA and

 (Microsoft or Macintosh or Linux).

-There is another website which might also have been discussed on this
+There are two other websites which might also have been discussed on this

-namely 23andMe.com.
-However, it can not currently be recommended to
+However, 23andMe.com can not currently be recommended to

 genealogists for several reasons:

 it essentially withdrew from the market by showing many, if

 customers the message "We are continuing to modify some aspects of DNA

 Relatives in preparation for the transition to the new 23andMe